Student Wellbeing and Engagement Policy

 Templestowe College has developed a range of strategies to promote student wellbeing, student engagement, positive behaviour, an inclusive and safe environment and respectful relationships for all students in our school.
 We recognise the importance of student friendships and peer support in helping children and students feel safe and less isolated.
 We acknowledge that some students may need extra social, emotional or educational support at school, and that the needs of students will change over time as they grow and learn.

-TC employs a multi-tiered structure of support incorporating:
+Templestowe College employs a multi-tiered structure of support incorporating:

-Tier 1 Universal/whole of school approaches
+Tier 1 Whole school approaches

 Tier 2 Targeted (cohort/year/group specific) approaches